Post

 Model(Lib)

-• Credentials.gs: Define key content
+• Credentials.gs: Define key contents

 • Settings.gs: Some common settings and library initialization.

-• GitHub.gs: GitHub API operation wrapper.
+• GitHub.gs: Wrapper for GitHub API operations.

-• Slack.gs: Slack API operation wrapper.
+• Slack.gs: Wrapper for Slack API operations.

 Build Your Own Packaging Platform